austinhartzheim/trixy/docs/getting_started.rst

 Modifying Data: Custom Processors
 =================================

-Trixy is great for simply re-routing data, but its realy power lies in its ability to process the data on the fly.
+Trixy is great for simply re-routing data, but its real power lies in its ability to process the data on the fly.
 To do this, you need to create a custom :py:class:`trixy.TrixyProcessor` subclass.

 When you are creating your own custom processor, you should modify packets like so::